pcompassion/open-investing-doc/content/math/2023-10-20-2-perspective.md

 where one can access another party's standing on the shared distribution eg, based on risk distribution, one might consider a certain risk value to be too risky whereas another might consider it moderate risk.

+### changing my base assumption is good thing {#changing-my-base-assumption-is-good-thing}

+When a person asks a question assuming yes / no, when he gets answer that it can't be answered that way, or has to be framed differently, he's actually getting much more information than he expected.

+Where he expected to measure the strength of Yes / No in a domain, he's getting the probability distribution itself needs change.

+So when I ask a question what do you think? if someone answers something completely different, it indicates the possiblity of huge information for me.

 ## Is one perspective better or truther than another? {#is-one-perspective-better-or-truther-than-another}